 Amanda trained in cognitive behavioural therapy and specialises in this model.
 More recently she has extended her training to incorporate dialectical behavioural therapy, mindfulness and acceptance and commitment therapy models.

 Amanda enjoys helping clients to identify goals and work on relevant issues and problems.
 She aims to help them change unhelpful life patterns and feel more fulfilled.
 Amanda is kind and honest in her approach and can challenge clients to achieve positive change.
-Amanda works with adults, as well as children and adolescents (including their family).
+Amanda works with adults and adolescents.

 Main areas of interest